AntCannon/isp-two-pointers/README.md

     const sum = sArr[leftPointer] + sArr[rightPointer];
     // check if sum is equal to the target. if (sum === target) {
-      // if true then return out of the function return [leftPointer, rightPointer]
+      // if true then return `leftPointer` and `rightPointer` as elements in a array. return [leftPointer, rightPointer]
     }
 ```